yffenim/fire_native/README.md

 OR, if this is not your first time running this project, please use: `npm start --reset-cache`

-*Note that many features, such as emailing the CSV or scrolling through an extended view will _not_ work on browser.*
+**Note that many features, such as emailing the CSV or scrolling through an extended view will _not_ work on browser.**

 ### Using mobile

+Download onto your phone:

-Download Expo for Android (Google Play Store Link: https://play.google.com/store/apps/details?id=host.exp.exponent) or Expo for iOS (App Store Link: https://itunes.apple.com/us/app/expo-client/id982107779) onto your phone.
+Expo for Android (Google Play Store Link: https://play.google.com/store/apps/details?id=host.exp.exponent)

+or Expo for iOS (App Store Link: https://itunes.apple.com/us/app/expo-client/id982107779)

-Scan the QR code from the terminal.
+Scan the QR code from the terminal from your camera.
+Expo will load project automatically.
+Shake your phone to reload.

 ### Using Simulator